Meadows Festival Association AGM: Tuesday 4th November 2014, 7:30pm, venue TBC

 The Edinburgh Meadows Festival is a free volunteer-run annual event featuring live music, merchandise, stalls, kids’ and adults’ activities and loads more.
 The first Meadows Festival took place in 1974 and since then the Festival has been an annual feature of the calendar.

-The 2014 festival will be open from 10am – 6pm on Saturday 7th June and 11am – 6pm on Sunday 8th June.
+The 2015 festival will be open on Saturday 6th and Sunday 7th June.

-The Festival Committee work hard throughout the year to put on the event, this year to be held on the 7th and 8th of June, including:
+The Festival Committee work hard throughout the year to put on the event, organising events including:

 - Live music, with something to suit every musical taste!